nam-301/culturabinaria/README.md

 ... we'd love to see your contribution here!

-You will find a list of the materials we currently need here. [add link]
+You will find a list of the materials we currently need [here](https://github.com/nam-301/culturabinaria/issues) (in Italian).

 ## How can you get involved?